caseyg/awesome/TOPICS.md

 ## finetuning

 *   [meta-llama/llama-cookbook](https://github.com/meta-llama/llama-cookbook) - Welcome to the Llama Cookbook!
 This is your go to guide for Building with Llama: Getting started with Inference, Fine-Tuning, RAG.
 We also show you how to solve end to end problems using Llama model family and using them on various provider services

-## llama

-*   [meta-llama/llama-cookbook](https://github.com/meta-llama/llama-cookbook) - Welcome to the Llama Cookbook!
-This is your go to guide for Building with Llama: Getting started with Inference, Fine-Tuning, RAG.
-We also show you how to solve end to end problems using Llama model family and using them on various provider services

-*   [IBM/wxflows](https://github.com/IBM/wxflows) - Examples and tutorials for building AI applications with watsonx.ai Flows Engine

 ## llama2